 When a directors is also a shareholder, they will have to register for Self Assessment to report additional income (e.g. dividends) and pay the required personal tax and National Insurance contributions (NIC) on earnings that have not been taxed through PAYE.

 Director who is also a shareholder

-A director who is also a shareholder will usually take a salary, and the remainder of his or her income will be received as dividends, which are paid from company profits after the deduction of 19% Corporation Tax.
+A director who is also a shareholder will usually take a regular salary, with the remainder of their income issued as dividends.
+These dividends are paid from company profits after the deduction of Corporation Tax.

-No personal tax is payable by a company director, provided his or her overall annual income (salary, dividends and any other form of income) remains below £32,000 (or £43,00 including the £10,600 tax-free personal allowance)
+No Income Tax is payable by a company director if their total annual income (salary, dividends, and any other form of income) is below £50,270.
+This includes the £12,570 tax-free Personal Allowance (2023/24 tax year).

 Minimising personal tax liability

-The flexible structure of a limited company also allows directors to reduce their Income Tax and National Insurance Contribution liabilities.
+The flexible structure of a limited company also allows directors to reduce their Income Tax and NIC liabilities if they are also shareholders.
 This is one of the significant benefits of running a business as a limited company, rather than using the sole trader structure.

-Because a company can be owned and managed by just one person, he or she can register for Self Assessment and receive shareholder dividends.
-This often results in tax savings for the company and the individual, particularly when the director’s salary is kept below the Class 1 NIC Primary Threshold of £8,060/year, with the remaining income paid as dividends.
+Since a company can be owned and managed by just one person, you can register for Self Assessment and receive shareholder dividends on top of your director’s salary.
+This strategy often results in tax savings for the company and the individual – particularly when the director’s salary is kept below the Class 1 NIC primary threshold, with the remaining income taken as dividends.

 Registering for Self Assessment